FriChaFri/Robotics-ME474-Project-1/Final Report/Friley_Hottes_Project1.md

 Which is exactly the same as our calculated result.

-*It should be noted that these numbers are rounded, and there are minor discrepancies that are negligible and explainable through floating point calculations in the simulation.*
+*It should be noted that these numbers are rounded, and there are minor discrepancies that are negligible and explainable through numerical computation methods in the simulation.*

 This verifies question 1 parts a, b, and c since the axis-angle and quaternion representations of the orientation are obviously be the same because the orientations are the same.